UltraSam: A Foundation Model for Ultrasound using Large Open-Access Segmentation Datasets: Declarations

-This research was conducted within the framework of the APEUS, supported by the ARC Foundation (www.fondation-arc.org).
-This work was also partially supported by French state funds managed within the National AI Chair program under Grant ANR-20-CHIA0029-01 (Chair AI4ORSafety) and within the 'Plan Investissements d’Avenir', funded by the ANR (reference ANR-10-IAHU-02).
+{\bf Acknowledgements and Funding} This research was supported by the ARC Foundation (www.fondation-arc.org) within the APEUS project.
+This work was also supported by French state funds managed within the ’Plan Investissements d’Avenir’ funded by the ANR under references ANR-21-RHUS-0001 (DELIVER), ANR-20- CHIA-0029-01 (AI4ORSafety) and ANR-10-IAHU-02 (IHU Strasbourg).
+This work was performed using HPC resources from GENCI–IDRIS (Grant AD011013698R3).

-{\bf Ethical Approval:} This article does not contain any studies with human participants or animals performed by any of the authors.

-{\bf Competing Interests:} The authors declare no conflict of interest.
+{\bf Disclosure of potential conflicts of interest} The authors declare no conflict of interest.